nmasse-itix/todo-api/README.md

-# API Automation Demo
+# iPaaS API Automation Demo

 ## Deliver the demo

-*In this demo, we will see how we can create very easily REST APIs using the iPaaS capabilities of Red Hat Integration.*
+*In this demo, we will see how we can create very easily a REST API using the iPaaS capabilities of Red Hat Integration.*
-*We will also discover how this API can be automatically discovered and managed as any other API.*
+*We will also discover how this REST API can be automatically managed as any other API.*
-*Last but not least, we will see how this API can be deployed in a TEST and a PROD environment in an automated manner using a CI/CD pipeline.*
+*This API will be deployed in a TEST and a PROD environment in an automated manner using a CI/CD pipeline.*
+*Last but not least, we will conclude this demo by discussing API Mocking and Testing.*

 *The whole demo runs on OpenShift in containers.*

 *Let's start with a very simple REST API that expose our TODO List.*
-*The TODO List is currently managed by an existing application and we will need to integrate with it.*
+*The TODO List is currently managed by an existing application and we will need to integrate with it in order to expose our TODO List as an API.*

 - Open the **TODO List** application
 - Insert a new TODO